znuny/manual/source/admin/dynamicfields/webservice.rst

 Web Service
 ###########

-This dynamic field allows to retrieve information from web services. **Webservice (Text)** is used to store a single value, **Webservice (Multiselect)**  allows to select and save multiple values from the result of the web service.
+This dynamic field allows to retrieve information from web services. **Web service (Text)** is used to store a single value, **Web service (Multiselect)**  allows to select and save multiple values from the result of the web service.

 Requirements
 ************